eadorin/target-enhancements/readme.md

 This module uses the [FXMaster](https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster) library like a dependency.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

+### Custom Token Animations

+This module uses the [Custom Token Animations](https://github.com/kandashi/Custom-Token-Animations) library like a dependency.
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Usage & features

 - Replaces the colored baubles for users targeting a token with their avatar.
 (Now with NPC Support!)
 It will fall back to token if an avatar is not supplied